 Falling foul of any of points 1-4 above.

-Part 2: Why Authentication (DKIM, SPF, TLS) is Critical to Email Deliverability
+Why Authentication (DKIM, SPF, TLS) Is Critical To Email Deliverability

 How Spammers Use Email Sender Spoofing